-Debut novelist Lisa Duffy took part in our online novel-writing course in 2015, writing a novel with the help of her tutor and 14 coursemates, before securing a publishing deal at Touchstone for her debut, The Salt House.
+Debut novelist Lisa Duffy took part in one of our online writing courses in 2015, writing a novel with the help of her tutor and 14 coursemates, before securing a publishing deal at Touchstone for her debut, The Salt House.

 Set in a coastal town in Maine, Lisa’s novel centres on the Kelly family, as they come to terms with a shocking death in the family.
 Ahead of its publication on 13 June, we asked Lisa about the process behind writing the novel, and how the workshopping process that’s integral to our creative writing courses helped her complete The Salt House.